tsantor/tableplus-db-urls/README.md

 ## Issues

-If you experience any issues, please create an [issue](https://github.com/tsantor/tableplus-db-urls/issues) on Bitbucket.
+If you experience any issues, please create an [issue](https://github.com/tsantor/tableplus-db-urls/issues) on Github.